VictoriaMetrics/VictoriaMetrics/README.md

       max_shards: 30
 ```

-Using remote write increases memory usage for Prometheus up to ~25%
-and depends on the shape of data.
+Using remote write increases memory usage for Prometheus up to ~25% and depends on the shape of data.
 If you are experiencing issues with
-too high memory consumption try to lower `max_samples_per_send`
-and `capacity` params (keep in mind that these two params are tightly connected).
+too high memory consumption try to lower `max_samples_per_send` and `capacity` params (keep in mind that these two params are tightly connected).
 Read more about tuning remote write for Prometheus [here](https://prometheus.io/docs/practices/remote_write).

-It is recommended upgrading Prometheus to [v2.12.0](https://github.com/prometheus/prometheus/releases) or newer,
-since the previous versions may have issues with `remote_write`.
+It is recommended upgrading Prometheus to [v2.12.0](https://github.com/prometheus/prometheus/releases) or newer, since previous versions may have issues with `remote_write`.

 Take a look also at [vmagent](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmagent/README.md),
 which can be used as faster and less resource-hungry alternative to Prometheus in certain cases.